 I trained as a Physiotherapist and specialised in working with patients with neurological conditions.
 Having worked for various large London hospitals for over 20 weeks, I now work independently with patients in their homes.
 I live in Putney with my husband and three children who keep me busy when I’m not working!
 I have thoroughly enjoyed my career and I am looking forward to supporting and getting involved with Headway South West London.

 I joined Headway SW London at the end of 2017 and am a specialist registrar in rehabilitation medicine.
-Currently I work at the Royal National Orthopaedic Hospital and have previously worked at the Wolfson Centre and the Homerton RNRU.
+Currently I work at Queen Mary’s Hospital, Roehampton, and have previously worked in various neurorehabilitation centres in and around London.
 In the future I aim to specialise as a consultant in neurorehabilitation to help support the recovery of those with a history of brain injury.
 In my spare team I enjoy teaching skiing, playing the guitar, and travelling.